AnirudhV16/ML-progress/README.md

 - Implemented **SGDRegressor** (linear regression) with preprocessing steps such as scaling, one-hot encoding, and imputation.
 - Submitted predictions to Kaggle and achieved a **public leaderboard score of ~17,000**.
 - All implementation and experimentation are documented in the Colab notebook.

 ---

+## Day 6: Coursera – Supervised Machine Learning: Regression and Classification

+**Date:** 23 Sep
+**File:** `6ML_course1_Week3.ipynb`
+**Folder:** `Course_1`

+completed **Week 3** of the first course in the **Machine Learning Specialization by Coursera**, and with this, **Course 1** completed.

+### Week 3: Classification and Logistic Regression

+#### Topics Covered:

+- **Classification**
+  - When and why classification is used in ML
+- **Logistic Regression**
+  - Implemented logistic regression with both gradient descent and scikit-learn
+  - Explored the sigmoid function and decision boundaries
+- **Cost Function for Logistic Regression**
+  - Logistic loss and simplified cost function
+  - Applied gradient descent to optimize parameters
+- **Overfitting and Regularization**
+  - Identified overfitting in models
+  - Applied regularization techniques for linear and logistic regression
+- Worked on optional labs for classification, logistic regression, cost function, gradient descent, and regularization

+### Learnings Applied

+Implemented logistic regression on the **Titanic dataset**, submitted predictions to the Kaggle competition, applied preprocessing, feature engineering, and model tuning to optimize performance, and documented all steps in the Colab notebook.

+**Topics covered:** Logistic regression from scratch and using libraries, decision boundaries visualization, gradient descent optimization, regularization to prevent overfitting, classification metrics and evaluation.

+---